We will kill more than a billion people in the first four verses, but there’s also a blessing that cannot come without this horrifying event.

 – Zechariah 12:8 (NKJV)

 This is where some might want to jump in and say that Jesus returns with His armies and defends Jerusalem.
 But, that’s not what Zechariah says here.
-This verse clearly says that God will give strength to the inhabitants of Jerusalem, and that these inhabitants will fight and overcome their enemies.
+This verse clearly says that God will give strength to each inhabitant of Jerusalem, and that these inhabitants will fight and overcome their enemies.

 In Zechariah 14, we see the opposite – with Jesus standing on the Mount of Olives and splitting it in two.
 We will also see the armies of heaven in that chapter.
 But, we see none of that here, and it would be wrong to inject Zechariah 14 into this verse.